Hours and Registration

 - Failure to comply with the immunisation requirements shall result in withdrawal of care

 EMERGENCY POLICY for the Fun Farm

-Monthly fire drills will be practiced and recorded.
+Monthly fire drills will be practised and recorded.
 The Manager will shout “fire drill” and everyone will exit and gather at the designated meeting place as indicated on the posted evacuation plan.
 An evacuation pack with emergency supplies and information will be taken on the drills.

-Regular earthquake drills will be practiced and recorded.
+Regular earthquake drills will be practised and recorded.
 The Manager will shout “earthquake drill” and everyone will move towards the inside wall or go under a table.
 Everyone will crouch low and hold on until the Manager proclaims “all clear”.
 Emergency supplies will be checked for accessibility and any expired items will be replaced.

 In the case of a real disaster the Manager will assess the building for safety.
 If safe, emergency supplies will accessed as needed and provisions to stay in the building will be made.
 The battery powered radio will be turned on to await any instructions for evacuation and location of the emergency shelters.

 If evacuation is necessary, the evacuation pack and emergency supplies will be taken to the meeting place and we will proceed to the designated emergency shelter.
 A note will be left on the daycare door stating where we have relocated to.
 Designated emergency shelter locations will be assessed for safety at the time.
 Options are: 1.
 Vehicle parking garage 2.
 House on the daycare property 3.
 Ruskin Hall (within walking distance on 96th Avenue)